Skip to Content

 TIP: Book your glacier hike in advance – this will help you plan your time better and you will be certain you can do this activity.
 Otherwise, it might be difficult to even know where to look.
 Most companies have their offices in Reykjavik and so there is no one around to even ask for information.

-• Vatnajökull Glacier Blue Ice Cave Tour is another good option for those who want to visit a natural ice cave.
-It starts from Jokulsarlon Glacier Lagoon and can best be done on day 4 of this itinerary.
+- Vatnajökull Glacier Blue Ice Cave Tour is another great winter tour!
+If you want to visit a natural ice cave, it’s best to do it near Jokulsarlon Glacier Lagoon on day 4 or day 5 of this itinerary.

 If glacier hiking or ice caving is not your thing, you can visit the Skogar Museum.